QuixoteSystems/QXT-JS8Call-Tools/README.md

 - [Telegram-Bridge](https://github.com/QuixoteSystems/QXT-JS8Call-Tools/tree/main/Telegram-Bridge): sending and receiving messages from your JS8Call station in your Telegram App.

-- Frequency-Scheduler: change the frequency of your radio automacticlly on a scheduled schedule.
+- [Frequency-Scheduler](https://github.com/QuixoteSystems/QXT-JS8Call-Tools/tree/main/Frequency-Scheduler): change the frequency of your radio automacticlly on a scheduled schedule.
 (Obsiously it needs CAT control configured in JS8Call).

+- Meshtastic-Bridge: work in progress...

 If you like this work: